michaelgrosner/tribeca/README.md

 ### Upgrade to the latest commit

-Feel free anytime to check if there are new modifications with `npm run diff`.
+Feel free anytime to check if there are new modifications with `make diff`.

-Once you decide that is time to upgrade, execute `npm run latest` to download and install the latest modifications in your remote branch (or directly `npm run reinstall` to skip the display of the new commit messages).
+Once you decide that is time to upgrade, execute `make latest` to download and install the latest modifications in your remote branch (or directly `make reinstall` to skip the display of the new commit messages).

 After install the latest version, all running instances will be restarted.